The Quantastic Journal

-So Why Risk Letting It Return?
+American Ingenuity Beat the Polio Outbreak—So Why Risk Letting It Return?

 A black and white photo: up close, a sugar cube on a spoon being impregnated by the vaccine.
 In the background, two small children look on

-Polio vaccine delivered by sugar cube; CC license, Wellcome Collection
+Polio vaccine delivered by sugar cube; CC license, Wellcome Collection.

 When Paul woke up, he couldn’t move.
-He couldn’t talk; he could scarcely breath.
+He couldn’t talk; he could scarcely breathe.
 A tent surrounded him, too foggy to see through.
 The humidity was supposed to help, but in the damp darkness he felt only fear.
 Then came the nurse.
 She took the tent away, but revealed something even more horrific.
 In a scene that predates the Matrix movie by fifty-odd years, Paul looked out into a sea of metal cases, each containing a human being, each plugged in to the machinery.
 Only their heads poked through the apparatus, floating and seemingly disembodied.
 Rows and rows, as if without end, of children just like Paul.

 An adult-sized iron lung, rectangle rather than canister model, with a man being loaded inside.
 A nurse stands at his head and a doctor monitors the compressor.
 CC license Wellcome Collection.